boronine/h2tunnel/README.md

-  --crt <path>                 Path to certificate file (.crt) --key <path>                 Path to private key file (.key) --tunnel-listen-ip <ip>      IP for the tunnel server to bind on (default: ::0) --tunnel-listen-port <port>  Port for the tunnel server to listen on --proxy-listen-ip <ip>       IP for the remote TCP proxy server to bind on (default: ::0) --proxy-listen-port <port>   Port for the remote TCP proxy server to listen on
+  --crt <path>                 Path to certificate file (.crt) --key <path>                 Path to private key file (.key) --tunnel-listen-ip <ip>      IP for the tunnel server to bind on (default: ::0) --tunnel-listen-port <port>  Port for the tunnel server to listen on (default 15900) --proxy-listen-ip <ip>       IP for the remote TCP proxy server to bind on (default: ::0) --proxy-listen-port <port>   Port for the remote TCP proxy server to listen on

 The tunnel and proxy servers will bind to ::0 by default which will make them publically available.
 This requires superuser permissions on Linux.
 You can change this setting to bind to a specific network interface, e.g. a VPN, but this is advanced usage.
 Note that on most operating systems, binding to ::0 will also bind to 0.0.0.0.